 - Failed or bad and abusive personal relationships

 - Family problems

 - Previous miscarriages

 Treatments for Prenatal Depression

-It is not usually recommended for pregnant women to drink antidepressants because there is a baby inside of them and the meds may have an effect on the unborn child.
+It is not usually recommended for pregnant women to drink anti-depressants because there is a baby inside of them and the meds may have an effect on the unborn child.
 But there are instances when medication is necessary for a pregnant mother and that’s due to the severity of their depression.
-This prescription is carefully provided for the mother – TCA’s and SSRI’s are the typical medication.
+This prescription is carefully provided for the mother – TCA’s and SSRI’s are the topical medication.
 When used as prescribed, the pregnant mother’s mood will be lifted in as short as two weeks.
 Energy will also be elevated and bad feelings are suppressed, as well.